mirulili/mirulili.github.io/_showcase/default/image_text_2.md

   <div class="card-body">
     <h5 class="card-title">Sesame (a girl)</h5>
     <p class="card-text">
-      Living with my hamster, who is a year and a half old.
+      Living with a hammy, who is a year and a half old.
     </p>
   </div>
 </div>